pixelastic/videogames.pixelastic.com/README.md

 Then, go into `videogames-assets-TEMPLATES` and add a new remote pointing to this new repo with `vrc {gameName} pixelastic/videogames-assets-{gameName}`.

-Fetch that remote with `git fetch {gameName}` and switch to it with `vrs {gameName}`.
+Switch to that remote with `vrs {gameName}`.
 You can now push force the template to the new repo with `vbps -f`.

-Now, head back to the asset repo, add the required files into `assets/gameplay` and update the package name in `package.json`.
+Now, head back to the asset repo, run `yarn` to get the dependencies and add the required files into `assets/gameplay` and update the package name in `package.json`.

-Run `yarn build` to build the manifest, `yarn deploy` to push files and `yarn release` to release the npm module.
+Run `yarn build` to build the manifest, `yarn deploy` to push files and `yarn release patch` to release the npm module.

 Once published, you can add the new game to the data of the main website.